Always-on taste curation — the free moodboard extension for creatives

 • 3.
 Geographic Authenticity Over Polish

 A highly polished, studio-quality commercial feels like a national broadcast and is instantly ignored by local scrollers.
 To win a local auction, your creative must feel natively embedded in the community.
-Using programmatic generation to overlay hyper-local text callouts ("Hey Austin...", "Dallas Homeowners...") on raw, unpolished User-Generated Content consistently outperforms high-budget studio creatives in local markets.
+Using on-brand assembly to overlay hyper-local text callouts ("Hey Austin...", "Dallas Homeowners...") on raw, unpolished User-Generated Content consistently outperforms high-budget studio creatives in local markets.

 • 4.
 The Rapid Iteration Mandate

 Because local audiences saturate and fatigue at an accelerated rate, waiting two weeks for a centralized design team to edit new videos is fatal to local ROAS.
-You must deploy a programmatic infrastructure that allows a single media buyer to instantly synthesize 20 new variations of a winning local ad the moment performance begins to decay.
+You need an AI-native production workflow that lets a media buyer assemble 20 new on-brand variations of a winning local ad the moment performance begins to decay — with approval on every cut.

 • 5.
 The Mathematical Sandbox

 Never dump untested local variants directly into your primary scaling campaign.
 Doing so forces the algorithm to halt optimization.
-Use a low-budget, localized Sandbox campaign (using Campaign Budget Optimization) to force the algorithm to spend evenly across 5 new programmatic hooks.
+Use a low-budget, localized Sandbox campaign (using Campaign Budget Optimization) to force the algorithm to spend evenly across 5 new hook variants.
 Once a specific hook proves mathematical dominance, graduate it to the core campaign to protect your overall margins.

 • 6.
 The False Signal of Local CTR